Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

 \subsection{Equivalent Photon Flux}

 Traditionally, in heavy-ion collisions the lowest order pair production process, the $\gamma\gamma \rightarrow l^+l^-$ process (where $l=e, \mu, \tau$), has been studied via the method of equivalent photons, developed by Fermi~\cite{fermiUberTheorieStosses1924}, Weizsacker~\cite{weizsaeckerAusstrahlungBeiStoessen1934}, and Williams~\cite{williamsNatureHighEnergy1934}.
 According to this method, commonly referred to as the equivalent photon approximation (EPA), the two photon interaction can be factored into a semi-classical and a quantum component.
-The equivalent flux of photons is dealt with in terms of an external classical field, while the quantum part of the calculation deals with the elementary cross section for the $\gamma\gamma \rightarrow l^+l^-$ process.
+The equivalent flux of photons is dealt with in terms of an external classical field, while the quantum part of the calculation deals with the elementary cross section for the Breit-Wheeler process (in the case of quasi-real photons).
 The cross section for the polarization averaged two-photon process in heavy-ion collisions is then given by

 where $W$ is the invariant mass of the produced lepton pair and $n_1(\omega_1)$ and $n_2(\omega_2)$ are the equivalent number of photons with energies $\omega_1$ and $\omega_2$ from the field of nucleus 1 and 2, respectively.
-Additionally, the photon energies are related to the lepton pair invariant mass $W$ and rapidity $y$ as
+When the pair transverse momentum $P_\perp$ is small compared to the lepton pair invariant mass $W$, the photon energies are related to the lepton pair invariant mass and rapidity $y$ as

 and